Noraxx1/Nimling/README.md

 </div>

+# WARNING
+the developement of this project has currently stopped.

 ## What's Nimlings?
 Nimlings is a tool that allows anyone to learn **Nim programming language** with ease.
 You are given "exercises" - pieces of broken, incorrect code.
 Afterwards, you have to fix the code yourself and then check if it works as intended in the exercise.